wasi-gfx/wasi-gfx-runtime/README.md

 }
 ```

+The wit for graphics-context can be found in [`/wit/graphics-context.wit`](/wit/graphics-context.wit).

+#### Other options.
-There's another option that I put in issue #1, but I think this one would be better as it's closer to how webgpu does things, but still let's us keep canvas and webgpu separated.
+There's another option in issue #1, but I think this one would be better as it's closer to how webgpu does things, while it still let's us keep canvas and webgpu separated.

-If the runtime sees that the they're both connected to the same common dependency, it can do some magic internally to optimize the connection in the background.

 ## Simple frame buffer rendering:

+I'm also currently working on a simple readable buffer that can be written to, and then displayed.
+Similar to https://github.com/rust-windowing/softbuffer.

-Since it's so simple, and can be used as a proof of concept for multiple ways to render to the canvas, we're adding a simple frame buffer api as well. /wit/frame??.wit
+This should be very simple, and can be used as a proof of concept for multiple ways to render to the canvas.